-Whether you see yourself as a director, performer, designer or administrator, this course will prepare you thoroughly for a career in theatre.
+Whether you see yourself as a director, performer, designer or administrator, our Performing Arts degree will prepare you thoroughly for a career in theatre.

 Over a period of three years you’ll explore movement and physicality, as well as the opportunities created by fusing and connecting movement/dance, new media techniques, physical theatre and contemporary theatre practice.